 WHAT TO PACK

-You might not see all these items as necessities, but in my 10 years of attending festivals, I’ve learned it’s better to be over-prepared than under.
+You might not see all these items as necessities, but it’s better to be over-prepared than under.
 Bring a small backpack for the essentials, and keep the emergency items in your car, at your hotel or in a locker.
 And don’t forget to take a peek at Coachella’s DOs and DON'Ts.
 On to the checklist:

 - Water – Bring an empty water bottle (no metal though), you'll be able to fill it when you get inside.
-If you’re worried about leakage, carry it in a Ziploc bag to keep your other items dry.
+Coachella is awesome because water inside only costs $2 and there are refill stations everywhere!

 - Cash– Most transactions will require cash.
 Sure there are ATMs, but expect long lines and hefty fees.